makerspet/makerspet.github.io/_pages/terms-conditions.md

 <h4 class="h4">APPLICABLE LAW</h4>

-<p>By visiting Maker's Pet, you agree that the laws of the state of DEFINE_STATE,
+<p>By visiting Maker's Pet, you agree that the laws of the state of California,
-DEFINE_COUNTRY, without regard to principles of conflict of laws, will govern these Conditions of Use and any dispute of any sort that might arise between you and Maker's Pet or its associates.</p>
+USA, without regard to principles of conflict of laws, will govern these Conditions of Use and any dispute of any sort that might arise between you and Maker's Pet or its associates.</p>